banadawit/CodeLense/README.md

 ### ✔ Mock Data Simulation
 No backend.
-All data is loaded from local JSON files inside `/src/data/`.
+All data is loaded from local JSON files inside `/src/data/` and `/public/`.

 ---